VEZY/PlantGeom.jl/docs/src/geometry/merging_geometry.md

 ### Performance Comparison

-The performance improvements from merging geometry can be substantial:
+If your MTG has many little meshes, you will see performance improvements from merging these into a higher-level scale, because they will be merged into a single mesh.
+But for many cases, you will not see a big difference if your use-case is only plotting a single figure.

 ```@example merge_geometry
 using Statistics